remix-run/remix/docs/tutorials/jokes.md

 ```

 This command did a few things.
 For one, it created our database file in `prisma/dev.db`.
 Then it pushed all the necessary changes to our database to match the schema we provided.
 Finally it generated Prisma's TypeScript types so we'll get stellar autocomplete and type checking as we use it's API for interacting with our database.

+<docs-warning>If your database gets messed up, you can always delete the `prisma/dev.db` file and run `npx prisma db push` again.</docs-warning>

 Next, we're going to write a little file that will "seed" our database with test data.
 Again, this isn't really remix-specific stuff, so I'll just give this to you (don't worry, we'll get back to remix soon):